 Spinal Cord Injury (SCI) can result from traumatic or non-traumatic insult, condition or disease.
 SCI is classified by the spinal level of injury (paraplegia or tetraplegia, for example) or severity of injury (from mild, incomplete to severe and/or complete).
 The primary functional deficits include loss of sensation, motor control, and autonomic regulation.
-Additional general information about SCI can be found at the NINDS SCI Hope Through Research website.
+Additional general information about SCI can be found at the NINDS SCI disorder information page.

 The NINDS is the lead Institute at NIH supporting extramural SCI research.
 NINDS funds basic and applied research on normal spinal cord structure and function, mechanisms of injury, and secondary consequences of SCI.
 NINDS staff also work closely with other NIH Institutes and Centers to support cross-disciplinary SCI research including neuro-prosthesis development and rehabilitation and effects of SCI on organ systems throughout the body.